DellGEOS/HybridJumpstart/modules/module_2/1_Introducing_AzSHCI.md

 ![Video Placeholder](/media/VideoPlaceholder.png "Video Placeholder")

 Next Steps
 -----------
-With a greater understanding of the hybrid landscape, it's a good opportunity to start exploring the key building blocks that make up the hybrid solution, starting with deployment of your first Azure Stack HCI cluster.
-Head on over to [**module 2**](/modules/module_2/1_Introducing_AzSHCI.md).
+With a solid understanding of Azure Stack HCI under your belt, you can now start with a deployment of your first Azure Stack HCI cluster.
+Head on over to [**module 2.2 to get started**](/modules/module_2/2_Deploy_AzSHCI.md).

 Raising issues
 -----------